rootofminus1atu/service-nexus/README.md

 - [ ] double check how to clone ClientWithKeys in an Arc-y way

 - [ ] clean up the supabase struct
+- [ ] fix public asset serving (idea: put it in public/jp2 instead of just public)